bquezadag/bquezadag/README.md

 ###

-<p align="left">🔭 I’m studying Computer Engineering and Informatics at Universidad Andrés Bello, currently in my final year.
-At 21 years old, I stand out for my flexibility and organization, skills that allow me to effectively lead projects and collaborate in team environments.
+<p align="left">🔭 I’m a Computer Engineer, I stand out for my flexibility and organization, skills that allow me to effectively lead projects and collaborate in team environments.

 💻 I’m passionate about technology and constantly driven to explore new tools and frameworks.